AlixPartners sues consultants who jumped to McKinsey

 Alix asked the court to bar the pair from using the information they took and from soliciting other Alix employees.
 The firm also asked the court to bar Thompson from working for McKinsey for a year.

-“This is an egregious case in which we allege that two trusted partners brazenly sent highly sensitive information from their work to their personal email accounts on the eve of their departures for McKinsey,” said Jason Schwartz, a lawyer with Gibson, Dunn & Crutcher who represents Alix.

-McKinsey declined to comment.
+McKinsey did not immediately respond to a request for comment.
 The lawsuit said McKinsey’s chief executive, Dominic Barton, told Alix he expected Thompson and Naumann to honor their commitments.

 A spokesman for AlixPartners declined to comment.